carinam17/carinam17.github.io/Services/README.md

 ***
 ### Private Tutoring

-Learning is such a personalized experience that many can find themselves in need of one-on-one support.
+Learning is such a personalized experience that many find themselves in need of one-on-one support.
 I have been a trusted guide through the mathematical studies of students from a broad range of backgrounds.
 I provide high quality, personalized mathematics instruction to fit the needs of students of all kinds.

 Education opens doors, so work with me to achieve better outcomes in your math courses.
+I offer several options for maximum flexibility.

 #### In-Person Tutoring